Visit The Makgadikgadi; One Of The World's Largest Salt Pans, A Unique Safari Destination

 - When to visit the park: Mar - Sep is prefered; do not attempt to cross in the rainy season (Nov - May)

 - Climate: Summer, hot with extreme daytime conditions (40°C and upwards).
-Winter, hot to mild during the day
+Winter is hot to mild during the day

 - Rainfall: Between 450mm and 500mm per annum